Unlock the full power and feature of our OpenSSL Heartbleed vulnerability scanner! Compare pricing plans and discover more tools and features.

-OpenSSL Heartbleed vulnerability scanner - Use Cases
+Here is a OpenSSL Heartbleed vulnerability scanner sample report:

 This tool attempts to identify servers vulnerable to the OpenSSL Heartbleed vulnerability (CVE-2014-0160).
 When such a server is discovered, the tool also provides a memory dump from the affected server.

-|Target host(s)||This can be an IP range, a single IP or a hostname.
-An IP range can be specified like 100.101.102.1-254.
-Maximum 255 hosts can be scanned in a row.
+|Target host(s)||This can be an IP address or a hostname.
 When a single IP/hostname is being scanned, the tool will try to read a piece of server memory in order to prove the vulnerability.|

 |Target service||This is the service that will be scanned for Heartbleed vulnerability.
 The protocols that are supported right now are: HTTPS (default), SMTP, IMAP, POP3 and FTP.|

 |Target port||This is the port associated with the target service and it can be changed as non-default port.
 Default: 443/HTTPS.|

-|Do reverse DNS||When checked, the tool will attempt to do reverse DNS for each live IP in the IP range.
-It will return the hostname of that IP configured in DNS.
+|Do reverse DNS||When checked, the tool will return the hostname of that IP configured in DNS.
 This option slows down the scan and is disabled by default.|